AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 ![API Mesh diagram](../_images/api-mesh-diagram.png)
 <!-- [Link to .mmd file](../_images/api-mesh-diagram.mmd) -->

+API Mesh adds extensibility at the web API layer (headless/consumer level) by providing the relevant data and behavior from different API sources to the consumer (usually an experience like a storefront, web store, or kiosk) without needing to modify these sources.

+Additionally, the unified GraphQL endpoint allows you to integrate with other services or synchronize data between systems.

 API Mesh has several features which allow for further extensibility:

-- [Hooks](https://developer.adobe.com/graphql-mesh-gateway/gateway/hooks/) - Allow you to invoke composable local or remote functions, which can be used for authenticating or checking for a header before making a request.
+- `beforeAll` [Hooks](https://developer.adobe.com/graphql-mesh-gateway/gateway/hooks/) - Allow you to insert a function before the query takes place, which can be used for authenticating or checking for a header before making a request.

-- [Custom Resolvers](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/) - Allow you to upload a JavaScript resolver to your mesh that can modify the schema.
+- [Custom Resolvers](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/) - Allow you to upload a resolver to your mesh that uses Javascript to modify schema data.
 In [this example](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/#programmatic-additionalresolvers), we show how you could use a discounts API to apply discounts to your products.

-To learn more about API Mesh, follow [this walkthrough](https://developer.adobe.com/graphql-mesh-gateway/gateway/mesh_walkthrough/) where you create, query, and transform data using a sample mesh.
+To learn more about API Mesh, follow [this walkthrough](https://developer.adobe.com/graphql-mesh-gateway/gateway/mesh_walkthrough/) where you create, query, and transform data using a sample configuration.
+[Transforms](https://developer.adobe.com/graphql-mesh-gateway/gateway/transforms/) in API Mesh allow you to modify the structure of a source's data without modifying the source itself.

 ### Adobe I/O Events